cookiecutter/cookiecutter/docs/advanced/hooks.rst

 Template variables are rendered in the script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just like your project template, Cookiecutter also renders Jinja template syntax in your scripts.
+Just like your project template, Cookieninja also renders Jinja template syntax in your scripts.
 This lets you incorporate Jinja template variables in your scripts.
-For example, this line of Python sets ``module_name`` to the value of the ``cookiecutter.module_name`` template variable:
+For example, this line of Python sets ``module_name`` to the value of the ``cookieninja.module_name`` template variable:

 .. code-block:: python